Nicole Bouteau

 Nicole Bouteau (born 1969) is a French Polynesian politician.
 She is a member of the Assembly of French Polynesia and a former Minister of Tourism.
+She is the daughter of artist Fauura Bouteau.

 Education

 Bouteau has a masters degree from the University of French Polynesia.

 Political career

 Bouteau is a member of the Assembly of French Polynesia, representing the Windward Islands (Iles du vent) in 2003-2008 and since May 2013.
 She is a member of the Tapura Huiraatira party but has previously been a member of Rassemblement pour une majorité autonomiste and A Ti'a Porinetia.
 In April 2003 she founded the No Oe E Te Nunaa party.
 At the 2004 election president Gaston Flosse lost his majority, and Bouteau sided with pro-independence leader Oscar Temaru.
 Following the collapse of Temaru's government she united with Philip Schyle to contest the Windward Islands by-elections as the Alliance for a New Democracy (ADN).
 As ADN leader she voted to topple Flosse's government, but abstained on the presidential vote which followed.
 In August 2006 she was forced to vacate her seat in the Assembly due to election funding irregularities.
 Following her disqualification she ran for the French National Assembly, but was unsuccessful.
 She subsequently contested the 2008 election as the leader of No Oe E Te Nunaa.
 The party was the only party to cross the 5% threshold in the first round of voting, but refused to form an alliance for the second round, and failed to win any seats.

 In 2009 she ran for a seat in the European Parliament.